winsrewu/multithread_downloading_proxy_for_gradle/readme.md

 Cache can be enabled with --with-cache parameter.
 By default it sets 24-hour cache for certain files, see configs.py for details.
 History can be enabled with --with-history parameter.
 It records traffic and dumps it to /log when closed.
 Gradle proxying can be enabled with --gradle parameter.
 See configs.py for details of configuration.
+Socks5 proxying can be enabled with --socks5 parameter.

 Refer to init.py to import CA certificates.
 Note: CA certificate import is optional and only required when using as system proxy.
 It's potentially dangerous - recommended to remove after use.